 - Make qualifying payments: Payments must have been made after October 1st, 2007.
 They must be made for the full amount due as shown on your bill and no more than 15 days late.

-*IMPORTANT: Payments only count when they are required.
-This means that any payments made while you are still in school, or your loans are under the grace period, are in deferment or forbearance, or bankruptcy, WILL NOT COUNT.
-This is why if you know you will be aiming for PSLF, you should enroll in an income driven plan as soon as possible.
-Especially if you have just started your residency as your low salary could allow you to enroll in a plan that starts your PSLF clock, and brings your payments close to $0.
+Payments only count when they are required. (see cares act update pertaining to this below) This means that any payments made while you are still in school, or on loans that are under the grace period, are in deferment or forbearance, or bankruptcy, WILL NOT COUNT.
+This is why if you know you will be targeting PSLF, you should enroll in an income-driven plan as soon as possible.
+Especially if you have just started your residency, as your low salary could allow you to enroll in a plan that starts your PSLF clock, and brings your payments close to $0.

 As you can see, qualifying for PSLF isn't cut and dry.
 The only way to be sure you are on the path towards forgiveness is to have a thorough understanding of the rules and to keep yourself updated on them.